RoboCoin/robocoin-connector/README.md

 Run "node scripts/setConfigParam.js".
 When prompted, leave the Kiosk ID blank, parameter name is robocoin.baseUrl and the value is "https://notsureyet.robocoin.com/api/0".

+Run "node scripts/setConfigParam.js".
+When prompted, leave the Kiosk ID blank, parameter name is robocoin.baseUrl and the value is "https://notsureyet.robocoin.com/api/0".

 Run "node scripts/addUser.js yourusername".
 Note the output and save the generated password somewhere.

 Run from the database command shell